12 Best Wayback Machine Alternatives in 2026 (Free & Paid)

 • Interactive replay: archived pages retain their original functionality

-• WARC format exports for compatibility with other archival tools
+• WARC format (the standard file format used by professional web archives) exports for compatibility with other archival tools

 • Public or private collections for sharing or personal use